pnp/prompt-pulse/Deployment-guide.md

 - Power Apps environment with a Dataverse database deployed (only required due to the solution using Environment Variables).
 You may use the default environment, however a production environment is recommended.
 If you do not have capacity to create a Dataverse database, you may need to use the default environment.
 - Service account (optional) to deploy the Power App and Flows, if you do not wish to create a service account then an ordinary user with Environment Maker permissions is adequate.
 - Access to the Power Apps environment you wish to deploy to (Environment Maker) access.
+- SharePoint site which will contain the lists.
+- Full Control access to the above site.

+## Step 1: Create SharePoint Lists

+  1. Navigate to the SharePoint site.
+  2. Create a list named 'Prompts'.
+  3. Create the following columns: